Classifying links and spatial graphs with finite $N$-quandles: Fundamental quandles of Links and Spatial Graphs

 where $m_\beta$ is a meridian of $L$ that begins and ends at $\beta(1)$.
 In other words, $m_\beta$ is a loop in $\partial N(L)$ which is essential in $\partial N(L)$, null-homotopic in $N(L)$, and has linking number 1 with $L$.
-So the path $\alpha \rhd \beta$ is formed by following $\beta$ from $b$ to $\partial X$, going around the meridian, following $\beta$ back to $b$, and then traversing the path $\alpha$ (see Figure \ref{F:multiply}).
+So the path $\alpha \rhd \beta$ is formed by following $\beta$ from $b$ to $\partial X$, going around the meridian, following $\beta$ back to $*$, and then traversing the path $\alpha$ (see Figure \ref{F:multiply}).
 Observe that for each component $L_i$ of the link $L$, the paths which have one endpoint on $\partial N(L_i)$ form an algebraic component of the quandle $T(L)$.
-Fenn and Rourke \cite{FR} proved that $Q(L)$ and $T(L)$ are isomorphic quandles.
+Fenn and Rourke \cite[Theorem 4.7]{FR} proved that $Q(L)$ and $T(L)$ are isomorphic quandles.

 If $G$ is a spatial graph, we can decompose $N(G)$ into a union of balls (centered at each vertex of the graph) and solid cylinders $N(e_i) = D^2 \times [0,1]$ around each edge of the graph.
 We choose these so that the portion of the graph inside each ball has a projection with no crossings, and so that the cylinders $N(e_i)$ are all disjoint.
 Then the meridians of the edge $e_i$ are (homotopic to) the loops $S^1 \times \{t\}$ in $\partial N(e_i)$.
-We define $T(G)$ in the same way as for links, except that we only consider paths with endpoints in $\partial X \cap \bigcup{\partial N(e_i)}$, and the homotopies are through paths with one endpoint at $b$ and the other in $\partial X \cap \bigcup{\partial N(e_i)}$.
+We define $T(G)$ in the same way as for links, except that we only consider paths with endpoints in $\partial X \cap \bigcup{\partial N(e_i)}$, and the homotopies are through paths with one endpoint at $*$ and the other in $\partial X \cap \bigcup{\partial N(e_i)}$.
 In other words, the endpoints of the paths are allowed to wander around the boundary of the cylinder surrounding each edge, but are not allowed to be on the boundaries of the balls around each vertex, and hence cannot move between edges.
-We define the quandle operation in the same way as for links; the algebraic components of the quandle now correspond to the edges of the graph.
+Since the endpoint of a path is restricted to a single edge, and the edges have well-defined meridians, we can define the quandle operation for graphs in the same way as for links; the algebraic components of the quandle now correspond to the edges of the graph.